Exploring Three-Phase Systems and Synchronous Motors: A Low-Voltage and Low-Cost Experiment at the Sophomore Level

 Digital USD Citation

 Schubert, Thomas F. Jr; Jacobitz, Frank G.; and Kim, Ernest M., "Exploring Three-Phase Systems and Synchronous Motors: A Low-Voltage and Low-Cost Experiment at the Sophomore Level" (2011).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 18.